 Unless otherwise specifically and expressly provided by the faculty, all courses must include an evaluation by examination or by a substantial writing assignment.

 Grading for courses in the first year ordinarily is done on the basis of an examination.
 Other courses may be designated as writing or examination courses, or some combination of the two, either by the faculty or, in the absence of a decision by the faculty then by individual instructors.

 Unless the faculty has determined that a course will be graded by some other means than an examination, the course will be presumed to be an examination course.
 Individual faculty members who decide to add a writing component to the grade, or to substitute a writing requirement for an examination, shall notify the students prior to the end of the first week of the term.
 Courses in which writing assignments provide a substantial basis for the grade shall be designated as writing courses.

-The Assistant Dean, Student Records, shall be notified of the grading method sufficiently in advance to schedule examinations.
+The law school’s Associate Registrar shall be notified of the grading method sufficiently in advance to schedule examinations.

 AR 4-3.2 Class Participation

 In courses that emphasize oral skills (e.g., trial or appellate advocacy), class participation may constitute a substantial portion of the final course grade.
 In courses that are evaluated primarily by written examination and/or papers, class participation adjustments ordinarily will be limited to a discretionary single-increment adjustment either upward or downward (e.g., from B to B+ or from A- to B+).